Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 As your experience grows, you can also become a consultant, supporting companies in strategy development and talent acquisition.
 The profession of headhunter therefore offers not only diverse career paths, but also numerous opportunities for further development and specialization.

 Did you find this article helpful?
 Do you have any suggestions or questions about this article?
-Did you notice anything, or is there a topic you would like to know more about?
+Have you noticed something or is there a topic you would like to know more about?
 Your feedback is important to us!
-It enables us to constantly improve our service and deliver exactly the content that interests you.
+It enables us to constantly improve our offer and provide you with exactly the content you are interested in.

 Contact editorial office